ivangeorgiev/python-cookbook/docs/testing_pytest_bdd.rst

    Feature: Basket
       Scenario: Get cucumbers multiple times
-         Given there are 5 cucumbers in the basket When I get 1 cucumber from the basket
+         Given there are 5 cucumbers in the basket When I get 1 cucumber
-         And I get 3 cucumbers from the basket
+         And I get 3 cucumbers
-         Then I should have 1 cucumbers in the basket
+         Then I should have 1 cucumbers

 We implement this as: